raising-heart/test-lab/4-TTS-OpAI-llm-chat/README.md

 ## Notes

 - Audio files are saved in WAV format
-- Each chat session creates a new timestamped file in the chat history
+- Chat sessions are saved as JSON files
+- The GUI version (chat_app6.py) provides the most features and best user experience
-- The applications handle API errors gracefully
+- All versions handle API errors gracefully
-- Type 'quit' or 'exit' to end the chat session
+- Type 'quit' or 'exit' to end the chat session in console versions
+- Use the GUI close button to exit the GUI version